Mythology and Literature

 Bad Girls and Wild Women: Images of Female Transgression in Literature

 Starting with Eve, women have been portrayed as both submissive and transgressive.
 This course examines diverse literary texts to explore attitudes toward women who break with convention.
 Are they bold pioneers, victims of gender stereotypes, immoral, or some combination of all three?
 This writing-intensive course requires a minimum of four essays with revisions, weekly response papers, and a final essay exam.
-Prerequisite: CC 112 or permission.
+Prerequisite: EN102 or permission.
 Group: I. This course may be used towards a Women’s Studies Minor.

 Women¹s Lives in Film and Fiction